-As required under SEC CG Code and SEC Memorandum Circular No. 3, Series of 2007, the Company's Corporate Governance Compliance Report for 2012 was signed by the Chief Governance Officer (as the Company's compliance officer) and countersigned by the President & CEO.
-If so required under any rule or regulation amending or replacing said Circular, the Chairman and the President & CEO will attest to the said Compliance Report.
+Governance Officer, Chairman and President & CEO of PLDT, if so mandated by the SEC.

 The PLDT CG Manual, which adopted substantially all of the provisions of the SEC CG Code, the PLDT Code of Ethics and other implementing policies which contain the respective duties of the directors, officers and employees have been disseminated to them and the Company implements communication and education programs on corporate governance to enhance understanding of such duties and foster a culture of good governance and ethical business practices and conduct.